OctopusDeploy/docs/docs/projects/project-triggers/automatic-release-creation.md

 ---
-title: Automatic Release Creation
+title: Automatic release creation
-description: Automatic Release Creation allows you to automatically create a new release when a new package is pushed to the built-in package repository.
+description: Automatic release creation allows you to automatically create a new release when a new package is pushed to the built-in package repository.
 position: 15
 ---